PREP-NexT/global-drought-recovery/README.md

-# global-drought-recovery
+# Probabilistic Assessment of Global Drought Recovery and Its Response to Precipitation Changes
-Python code to Quantify global drought recovery probability based on Vine Copula
+This repository contains the necessary Python code to quantify global drought recovery probability based on Vine Copula, introduced in the [AGU 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023GL106067) paper.

-## License
-This work is licensed under the GNU General Public License v3.0.
-For details please read LICENSE.txt.

 ## Usage
 The scripts should be run in the following order: